julzhk/julzhk.github.io/content/django-interview.md

 There was recently a question on Reddit that (to paraphrase) asked: 'I need to interview for a Django developer but I don't know anything about Django.
 What should I ask?'

-I've hired a few Django (& other) devs and the majority of the hires worked out great, so I thought I'd share some thoughts on an approach.
+I've hired a few Django (& other) devs and the majority of the hires worked out great so I thought I'd share some thoughts on an approach.

 ### Have an explicit goal to each round of interview

 The first things to do is to make the interview purposeful: Let's assume the attitude and personality testing stuff is covered elsewhere.
 Let's assume we have verified that their resume is more-or-less accurate – these being steps covered in other stages.
+This should be obvious of course.
+Similarly, having an idea of what a 'good' or 'ideal' answer to each round is valuable too.
+For a live-coding test, it's worth keeping in mind how little can be completed especially under observation and while explaining thought processes; this should be factored into the idea of the ideal answer.

 ### Django Interview Purpose